rust-lang/book/src/ch17-05-traits-for-async.md

 of how that works are beyond the scope of this chapter, and you generally only need to think about this when writing a custom `Future` implementation.
 We’ll focus instead on the type for `self`, as this is the first time we’ve seen a method where `self` has a type annotation.
-A type annotation for `self` is works like type annotations for other function parameters, but with two key
+A type annotation for `self` works like type annotations for other function parameters, but with two key
 differences: